Health and Safety in Marmaris

 Hotel and Catering Industry

 Bar tenders, liquor dealers and cashiers must ask youngsters whom they sell alcohol to for proof of age.
 After all, it is often difficult to estimate somebody’s age.
 If proof of age cannot be supplied, you may be refused alcohol.
 The proof of age can be a passport or a driving license.
+All inclusive hotels provide wristbands of different colour to younger guests who are not eligible to consume alcohol.
+Waiters and bar tenders in all inclusive hotels will check the wristband and will not serve alcohol to youngsters.

 Clearly, there are food hygiene risks when traveling to Turkey – firstly, because in hot climates there is a greater risk of food poisoning, and secondly, because levels of sanitation may not always be of a high standard.
 Consequently, it is not uncommon for travellers who travel to Turkey to suffer with Traveller’s Diarrhea.